Chrétien de Troyes: Works

 Chrétien's works include five major poems in rhyming eight-syllable couplets.
 Four of these are complete: Erec and Enide (c.
 1170); Cligès (c.
 1176); Yvain, the Knight of the Lion; and Lancelot, the Knight of the Cart, the latter two written simultaneously between 1177 and 1181.
 Yvain is generally considered Chrétien's most masterful work.
 The last romance commonly attributed to Chrétien, Perceval, the Story of the Grail, was written between 1181 and 1190, but left unfinished.
 It is dedicated to Philip, Count of Flanders, to whom Chrétien may have been attached in his last years.
 He finished only 9,000 lines of the work, but four successors of varying talents added 54,000 additional lines in what are known as the Four Continuations.
 Similarly, the last thousand lines of Lancelot were written by Godefroi de Leigni, apparently by arrangement with Chrétien.
 In the case of Perceval, one continuer says the poet's death prevented him from completing the work; in the case of Lancelot, no reason is given.
 This has not stopped speculation that Chrétien did not approve of Lancelots adulterous subject (in which case he seems unlikely to have invented Lancelot).

 There are also several lesser works, not all of which can be securely ascribed to Chrétien.
-Philomela is the only one of his four poems based on Ovid's Metamorphoses that has survived.
+Philomela is the only one of his four poems based on Ovid's Metamorphoses to have survived.
 Two short-lyric chansons on the subject of love are also very likely his, but the attribution of the pious romance Guillaume d'Angleterre to him is now widely doubted.
 It has also been suggested that Chrétien might be the author of two short verse romances, Le Chevalier à l'épée and La Mule sans frein, but this theory has not found much support.
 Chrétien names his treatments of Ovid in the introduction to Cligès, where he also mentions his work about King Mark and Iseult.
 The latter is presumably related to the legend of Tristan and Iseult, though Tristan is not named.
 Chrétien's take on Tristan has not survived, though in the introduction of Cligès, Chrétien himself says that his treatment of Tristan was not well received, possibly explaining why it does not survive.
 Chrétien's works are written in vernacular Old French, although it is marked by traits of the regional Champenois dialect (which is still fairly similar to the "standard" French of Paris).